 Financial independence provides the freedom and flexibility to do anything.

-After reaching that buttery-sweet point of FI, YOU become the ultimate ruler of your life rather than your full time job.
+After reaching that buttery-sweet point of FI, YOU become the ultimate ruler of your life rather than your full-time job.
 You pick and choose your schedule.
 You decide your life’s work from that point on.
 You instantly put yourself in the position to dominate virtually every facet of your life, from top to bottom.
 No bosses.
 No schedules.
 No performance reviews.
 It’s all you.
 No job required.

 But remember, this article is not intended to convince you to retire early.
 Instead, this is about the freedom that we all get once we become independently wealthy.

-If you have ever worked at a place where rumors of layoffs started circulating around the office, the employees who instantly begin coming in early and staying late, volunteering for uncompensated overtime and start kissing the boss’s khaki-covered ass are not financially independent.
+If you have ever worked at a place where rumors of layoffs start circulating around the office, the employees who instantly begin coming in early and staying late, volunteering for uncompensated overtime and start kissing the boss’s khaki-covered ass are not financially independent.

 If those people were, they’d have nothing to worry about.
 They would continue strutting around the office with the confidence and carefree attitude that they always had, completely unaffected by the threat of layoffs.
 Being financially independent, this person can easily take the next 6 months off to “decompress”, George Costanza-style, then re-enter the working world that they apparently love so much for more jobiness.
 On their terms.
 When they damn well feel like it.

 Which would you rather say if you were laid off tomorrow: